 Report Unusual Wildlife Sightings to IDNR

 The Illinois Department of Natural Resources would like your help in reporting sightings of unusual wildlife around the state in order to monitor range expansions of wildlife species or their escape from captive situations.
-If you think that you may have recently seen a mountain lion, wolf, black bear, armadillo, elk, or non-native deer in Illinois, please complete the form found below.
+If you think that you may have recently seen a mountain lion, wolf, black bear, armadillo, elk, non-native deer, or feral swine in Illinois, please complete the form found below.
 All of these species typically avoid direct contact with people.
 In most cases, it is best to simply alert the public and monitor these animals while they are in an area.
 Removal of the animal is usually not necessary or practical.

 Any unsafe situation should be reported to the police.
 A number of guidelines should be followed when encountering aggressive wildlife.
 Avoid areas where aggressive animals have been reported.
 Alert the landowner and local police immediately.
 Stay away from dense cover where the animals may hide.
 Keep a close watch over small children and pets.
 Keep dogs and other pets leashed when walking.
 If you encounter an aggressive animal, do not turn and run.
 Be noisy and aggressive.
 Throw sticks, rocks, or other objects at the animal or spray it with water in order to frighten it off.